milo-trujillo/WordOfMouth/server/README.md

 All other modules (logging, config files, and daemonization) are confined to their own bubbles with little knowledge of the rest of the code base.

+## Installation

+You should be able to build with a simple `make && make test` or `gmake && gmake test`.
+If that is proving insufficient then see the *INSTALL* file for troubleshooting suggestions.

 ## Code style

 Variables, functions, and methods are all in camelCase.
 Class names are in UpperCamelCase.